Lazy-Solutions/AdvancedSceneManager/guides/Scene callbacks.md

 #### Events

-There are also several events, which are fire and forget, scene operation will not wait for them.
+There are also several C# events, which are fire and forget, scene operation will not wait for them, you can register listeners for them anywhere.

 ```csharp
 void RegisterListeners()